PAULINA ROWIŃSKA

 Writer, Mathematician, Science Communicator

 Hi!
 I’m Paulina Rowińska, a writer, mathematician and science communicator based in Warsaw, Poland.
-My first popular science book, Mapmatics: How We Navigate the World Through Numbers, will appear on 6 June 2024.
+I authored the popular science book, Mapmatics: How We Navigate the World Through Numbers.

-During my PhD in mathematics and statistics at Imperial College London, I realised I prefer communicating science to doing research.
-Through newspaper articles, radio shows, and TV programs, I've shared the beauty and relevance of mathematics with diverse audiences.
-Now I create interactive maths and data science content for Brilliant, an educational company.
+During my PhD in mathematics and statistics at Imperial College London, I realized I preferred communicating science to conducting research.
+I’ve shared the beauty and relevance of mathematics with diverse audiences through newspaper articles, radio shows, and TV programs.
+I also created interactive math and data science content for Brilliant, an educational company.

-In September, I’ll join the Graduate Program in Science Writing at MIT in Cambridge, MA.
+In September 2024, I joined the Graduate Program in Science Writing at MIT in Cambridge, MA.
 I aim to continue exploring the role of mathematics in our daily lives while also covering topics like mental health and environmental issues.

-When I'm not writing, you'll probably find me devouring a book from my ever-growing to-be-read pile, learning a new language, or watching a cheesy musical.
+When I’m not writing, you’ll probably find me devouring a book from my ever-growing to-be-read pile, learning a new language, or enjoying a cheesy musical.

 MAPMATICS